-- 31. Plaintiff is informed and believes, and based thereon alleges, that Defendants knew or should have known that Plaintiff, the other class members, and the Aggrieved Employees were entitled to receive all rest periods or payment of one additional hour of pay at Plaintiff's and the other class member's regular rate of pay when a rest period was missed, and they did not receive all rest periods or payment of one additional hour of pay at Plaintiff's, the other class members', and the Aggrieved Employees' regular rate of pay when a rest period was missed. - 32.
-Plaintiff is informed and believes, and based thereon alleges, that Defendants knew or should have known that Plaintiff, the other class members, and the Aggrieved Employees were entitled to receive at least minimum wages for compensation and that they were not receiving at least minimum wages for all hours worked. - 33.
-Plaintiff is informed and believes, and based thereon alleges, that Defendants knew or should have known that Plaintiff, the other class members, and the Aggrieved Employees were entitled to receive all wages owed to them upon discharge or resignation, including overtime and minimum wages and meal and rest period premiums, and they did not, in fact, receive all such wages owed to them at the time of their discharge or resignation. - 34.
-Plaintiff is informed and believes, and based thereon alleges, that Defendants knew or should have known that Plaintiff, the other class members, and the Aggrieved Employees were entitled to receive all wages owed to them during their employment.
-Plaintiff, the other class members, and the Aggrieved Employees did not receive payment of all wages, including overtime and minimum wages and meal and rest period premiums, within any time permissible under California Labor Code section 204. - 35.
-Plaintiff is informed and believes, and based thereon alleges, that Defendants knew or should have known that Plaintiff, the other class members, and the Aggrieved Employees were entitled to receive complete and accurate wage statements in accordance with California law, but, in fact, they did not receive complete and accurate wage statements from Defendants.
+- 32. Plaintiff is informed and believes, and based thereon alleges, that Defendants required Plaintiff, the other class members, and the Aggrieved Employees to remain on Defendants' premises during purported rest periods, thereby failing to relieve them of all employer control. - 33.
+Plaintiff is informed and believes, and based thereon alleges, that Defendants knew or should have known that Plaintiff, the other class members, and the Aggrieved Employees were entitled to receive at least minimum wages for compensation and that they were not receiving at least minimum wages for all hours worked. - 34.
+Plaintiff is informed and believes, and based thereon alleges, that Defendants rounded the work time recorded by Plaintiff and other class members in a manner that was not fair and neutral on its face and/or that favored Defendants over time, resulting in Plaintiff, the other class members, and the Aggrieved Employees being underpaid for their time worked. - 35.
+Plaintiff is informed and believes, and based thereon alleges, that Defendants knew or should have known that Plaintiff, the other class members, and the Aggrieved Employees were entitled to receive all wages owed to them upon discharge or resignation, including overtime and minimum wages and meal and rest period premiums, and they did not. in fact, receive all such wages owed to them at the time of their discharge or resignation. - Plaintiff is informed and believes, and based thereon alleges, that Defendants 36. knew or should have known that Plaintiff, the other class members, and the Aggrieved Employees were entitled to receive all wages owed to them during their employment.
+Plaintiff. the other class members, and the Aggrieved Employees did not receive payment of all wages, including overtime and minimum wages and meal and rest period premiums, within any time permissible under California Labor Code section 204. - 37.
+Plaintiff is informed and believes, and based thereon alleges, that Defendants knew or should have known that Plaintiff, the other class members, and the Aggrieved

+Employees were entitled to receive complete and accurate wage statements in accordance with California law, but, in fact, they did not receive complete and accurate wage statements from Defendants.
 The deficiencies included, inter alia, the failure to include the total number of hours worked by Plaintiff, the other class members, and the Aggrieved Employees.